amaan4n/Resume/python-fullstack-resume.md

 - Worked with Joins and Sub-queries

 ➤ DEVELOPMENT TOOLS & ENVIRONMENT
-- Experience with Python IDE [specify IDE]
+- Experience with Python IDLE, PyCharm, VS code
 - Good knowledge in Command Line Interface
 - Basic knowledge in File Handling
 - Experience in Code Debugging